55 Types of Beetles in Maryland

 by Thomas Shahan is licensed under CC BY-NC-ND 2.0

-The Spotted cucumber beetle is a common household pest and can be found throughout the eastern United States.
+The Spotted cucumber beetle is a common household pest in the eastern United States.

-Unlike other pests of the types of beetles in Maryland, the Spotted cucumber beetle is mostly found on plants.
+Unlike other pests and types of beetles in Maryland, Spotted cucumber beetle is mostly found in plants.

 The color ranges from dark brown to black, with four yellow spots on the wing covers.